graphql-boilerplates/react-fullstack-graphql/quickstart-with-apollo/README.md

 graphcool init graphcool --template blank
 ```

-This creates a new project inside your Graphcool account as well as the local file structure:
+This creates a new project inside your Graphcool account as well as the local project structure inside the `graphcool` directory:

 ```
 .
+└── graphcool
     ├── code
     │   ├── hello.graphql
     │   └── hello.js
     ├── graphcool.yml
     └── types.graphql

 ```

 Read the documentation to learn more about the file structure and [project configuration](https://www.graph.cool/docs/reference/basics/project-configuration-t%28yaml%29-opheidaix3).